SEND Information Report for 2021-22

 What kinds of SEND is provision made for at Samuel Pepys School?

 We are an area special school in Cambridgeshire.
-We provide special education for children and young people with moderate, severe and profound and multiple learning difficulties within the age range of 3-19.
-All pupils have an Education, Health and Care Plan (EHCP) Some pupils have additional special needs such as autism, physical, visual or hearing impairments.
+We provide special education for children and young people with moderate, severe and profound and multiple learning disabilities within the age range of 3-19.
+All pupils have an Education, Health and Care Plan (EHCP) Some pupils also have additional special needs such as autism, physical, visual or hearing impairments.

 How does Samuel Pepys School evaluate its effectiveness of provision for pupils with SEND?

 Every pupil’s EHCP is reviewed annually.
 Pupils, their families and other professionals use this process to evaluate effectiveness and ensure we are the most appropriate provision to meet pupil’s special educational needs.
 Our governing body act as critical friends.
 We also work with SEND Advisors from the local authority.
 We send out questionnaires to families and staff and gather the views of pupils through our schools council and “All about me” contributions as part of their EHCP.
 Ofsted externally evaluates our provision.
 At our last inspection in March 2019 we were judged as being an ‘outstanding’ school.